Drayton State School: History

 Arbor Day was celebrated at Drayton State School from 1890.
 During the interwar period, Arbor Day plantings augmented a new garden scheme.
 The school's grounds were re-organised through fortnightly working bees in 1931, which repaired the front fence, realigned the front gate to Brisbane Street, laid a new gravel path and created an elaborate garden of flower beds and lawn occupying the land in front of Block A. Massed rose beds surrounded a central flag pole while two massive rose pergolas stood at each end of the path leading from the front gate to the school steps.
 Arbor Day planting in 1932 added a row of palms (Phoenix sp.) bordering the front fence.In the late 1930s, the school acquired further land for its grounds.
-In 1936, the School Committee leased allotments 1-4 of section 4 from the Drayton Shire Council and used this land in conjunction with allotment 5 of section 4, as a football ground.
-In 1938-9, Lots 1-4 and 6 of section 4 (one acre / 0.4ha each) were added to the school grounds.
+In 1936, the School Committee leased allotments 1–4 of section 4 from the Drayton Shire Council and used this land in conjunction with allotment 5 of section 4, as a football ground.
+In 1938–9, Lots 1–4 and 6 of section 4 (one acre / 0.4ha each) were added to the school grounds.

-In July 1935, Block A's single classroom was partitioned to create two smaller classrooms, (27.5ft x 24ft / 8.38 x 7.32m and 22.3 ft x 24 ft / 6.8 x 7.32m), with desks rearranged so that daylight entered on the left hand side of students.
+In July 1935, Block A's single classroom was partitioned to create two smaller classrooms, (27.5 ft x 24 ft / 8.38 x 7.32m and 22.3 ft x 24 ft / 6.8 x 7.32m), with desks rearranged so that daylight entered on the left hand side of students.
 A doorway was inserted in the northwest verandah wall to provide access to the smaller (southwest) classroom.
 A glazed door in the centre of the partition allowed the head teacher to monitor both rooms.

 With the threat of invasion of Australia from the commencement of the Pacific theatre of war during World War II, the Queensland Government closed all coastal state schools in January 1942, and, although most schools reopened on 2 March 1942, student attendance remained optional until the war ended.
 Typically, schools were a focus for civilian duty during this war.
 At many schools, students and staff members grew produce and flowers for donation to local hospitals and organised fundraising and the donation of useful items to Australian soldiers on active service.
 At Drayton State School, the garden maintained by the Poultry Raising and Vegetable Growing Project Club established c.
 1934, was enlarged to become the "War Effort Vegetable Garden".

 The post-WWII era brought change to Drayton and its state school.
 In May 1949, Drayton was incorporated into the Greater Toowoomba Area and the Drayton Shire Council ceased to exist.
 In 1947, Drayton's population was 443 – about the same as in 1921.